eltonc8/dreamhomefinder/README.md

 ### Technology Used

 * Ruby on Rails was used for the Backend of the application.
+  * Active Record was used to model data.
-..* Arel was used to organize queries
+  * ARel was used to organize queries
-..* JSON/JBuilder was used to organize the output
+  * JSON/JBuilder was used to organize the output
+*
 * Rspec was used for test cases

 #### Search Method